History of Art and Visual Culture

 These are only samples of the field’s many possibilities.

-UCSC Programs Abroad provides undergraduate students with many opportunities to study university-level academic programs abroad.
-Students are encouraged to explore these options on the International Education Office website.
-Students may receive transfer credit for a maximum of two upper-division art history courses taken through UCSC Programs Abroad.
+The UCSC Study Abroad Program provides undergraduate students with many opportunities to study university-level academic programs abroad.
+Students are encouraged to explore these options on the Study Abroad website.
+Students may receive transfer credit for a maximum of two upper-division art history courses taken through the UCSC Study Abroad Program.
 Many programs require competency in a language besides English.
 Students should consult with a faculty member about their course of study before going abroad.

 Awards, Honors, and Recognitions